JetBrains/Exposed/documentation-website/Writerside/topics/Data-Types.md

 ) : ComparisonOp(left, right, "<@")
 ```

-### Set type
+### Predefined string data

-MySQL and MariaDB provide a data type, `SET`, for strings that can have zero or more values from a defined list of permitted values.
+MySQL and MariaDB provide a data type, [`SET`](https://dev.mysql.com/doc/refman/8.4/en/set.html),
+for strings that can have zero or more values from a defined list of permitted values.
 This could be useful, for example, when storing a list of Kotlin enum constants.

 To use this type, a new `ColumnType` could be implemented with all the necessary overrides.
 This example instead takes advantage of